-- That the University is considering the student for a Mandatory Withdrawal; - The basis for the possible Mandatory Withdrawal; - The student's right to meet, either in person or remotely (at the sole discretion the Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee), with the Associate Vice Chancellor for Student Affairs or designee to respond to the basis for the possible Mandatory Withdrawal and to present additional information; - The date, time, and location/manner of this meeting or instructions for scheduling this meeting; - The student's right to have an advisor or support person, who may not speak on behalf of the student, with them during the meeting; - A statement that the student's failure to attend this meeting will not prevent the University from moving forward with this process; and - A statement that, if the student decides to withdraw voluntarily, the University will suspend the Mandatory Withdrawal process.
+- That the University is considering the student for a Mandatory Withdrawal; - The basis for the possible Mandatory Withdrawal; - The student's right to meet, either in person or remotely (at the sole discretion the Dean of Students/Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee), with the Associate Vice Chancellor for Student Affairs or designee to respond to the basis for the possible Mandatory Withdrawal and to present additional information; - The date, time, and location/manner of this meeting or instructions for scheduling this meeting; - The student's right to have an advisor or support person, who may not speak on behalf of the student, with them during the meeting; - A statement that the student's failure to attend this meeting will not prevent the University from moving forward with this process; and - A statement that, if the student decides to withdraw voluntarily, the University will suspend the Mandatory Withdrawal process.

-The Dean of Students/Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee will make a decision regarding continuance or withdrawal from the University, in consultation with, at a minimum the Executive Director of the Health and Counseling Center or designee and the Associate Director of Campus Safety or designee.
+The Dean of Students/Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee will make a decision regarding continuance or withdrawal from the University, in consultation with, at a minimum the Assistant Vice Chancellor of Health and Wellness or designee, Director of Student Outreach & Support or designee (Dean of Students Office), Director of Student Rights & Responsibilities or designee (Dean of Students Office) and the Associate Director of Campus Safety or designee.
 If the Dean of Students/Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee determines that (a) the student poses a substantial risk of harm to individuals within the University or to the University community as a whole, or (b) the student's behavior significantly disrupts the living and learning environment of other members of the University community, the Dean of Students/Associate Vice Chancellor for Student Affairs and Inclusive Excellence or designee has the authority to place the student on a Mandatory Withdrawal.